Margate Car Accident Lawyer

 Determining liability in a multi-vehicle accident may be a very complex exercise with many nuanced legal issues.
 All the drivers involved were required to exercise reasonable care.
 Failing to exercise this required level of care is the definition of negligence depending on the circumstances.
 If such negligent actions become the direct cause of another person's injuries, then the injured individual can hold the other driver liable and get the compensation that he or she deserves.
 However, in multi-vehicle accidents, the task of identifying the liable party or parties is exponentially more difficult.
 Investigators must closely examine the evidence to determine if one or more parties broke any traffic laws, was tailgating, or was distracted by using a smartphone.
 With the possibility of multiple liable parties, these kinds of accidents may need to go to trial because of the sheer complexity of the claims.

-- Semi-trucks or big rig accidents
+- Semi-trucks or Trucking accidents.

-The U.S. Department of Transportation indicates that most deaths in semi-truck crashes involve those in passenger vehicles.
+The U.S. Department of Transportation indicates that most deaths in truck crashes involve those in passenger vehicles.
 The main issue regarding this is that people traveling in passenger vehicles are often more vulnerable in semi-truck accidents.
 In fact, semi-trucks are often dozens of times heavier than passenger cars and have more ground clearance, which can cause fatal underride when passenger vehicles collide with semi-trucks.

 The health of a semi-truck's brakes may also be an issue.
 Overloaded semi-trucks will likely need a lot of time to come to a complete stop, which is even more so on slippery roads or if the truck's braking mechanisms have been poorly maintained.
 Another well-known risk factor for truck crashes is driver fatigue.
 Large semi-truck drivers are allowed by federal regulations to drive only a certain amount of hours each day and week.
 Nevertheless, some semi-truck drivers violate these hours-of-service regulations, thereby putting their lives and the lives of others at risk.